jpawlowski/Azure-AD-Licensing-DB/README.md

 ## Non-technical diagram

-The following flow diagram shall explain the relationships between the defined terms above in a non-technical matter:
+The following flow diagram shall explain the relationships between the defined terms above in a non-technical manner:

 `````
 +-------+                           +--------+                   +----------------+                        +--------+